tryroadmap/Hands-on-ML-Workshops-2018-2019/LAN2018Sept26/README.md

 ## For Who:
-Either of the two following groups should find the presentation useful and the network valuable:
+Either of the following groups should find the presentation useful and the networking made possible by our hosting partners valuable:

 Audience from Technical backgrounds in Data Engineering, Statistics or Computer Science background will see few winning models from Kaggle compete.